-What was a French 19th-century hospital is now, thanks to a sensitive restoration and the addition of a new building by Interior Design Hall of Fame member John Pawson, the Jaffa, a luxury property featuring 120 guest rooms and suites, 32 residences, two restaurants, and a spa.
+What was a French 19th-century hospital is now, thanks to a sensitive restoration and the addition of a new building by Interior Design Hall of Fame.

-The u-shape, the five-story former hospital was built in the neo-Roman style, its magnificent arched colonnades framing outdoor loggias retained and restored.
-That building contains 40 hotel rooms, as well as the Chapel, a stunning triple-height bar/lounge fashioned from a deconsecrated actual chapel, and two ground-level restaurants, which spill out to the oak tree–shaded central courtyard with pool.
-The new six-story structure houses the main lobby, 32 residential apartments, and the remaining 80 hotel rooms.
-The subterranean spa and fitness center are located between the two buildings.
+The u-shape of the construction, the five-story former hospital was built in the neo-Roman style, its magnificent arched colonnades framing outdoor loggias retained and restored.
+The building contains 40 hotel rooms, as well as the Chapel, a stunning triple-height bar/lounge fashioned from a deconsecrated actual chapel, and two ground-level restaurants, which spill out to the oak tree–shaded central courtyard with pool.

 DESIGN GALLERIST will continue to give you fantastic news on the art and design world.
 We like, as much as you, to read all about the newest design ideas, the latest project, the best designers and so on.
 Don’t forget to subscribe newsletter this blog and to follow us on Instagram, Facebook, Twitter, and Pinterest.